People the Root of Change

 Steps was responsible for:

-• Creating Animators Development Toolkit for developing animators’ knowledge and skills with a focus on conflict, team dynamics, age group characteristics and understanding the environment.
+• Creating an Animators Development Toolkit to enhance animators’ skills in conflict transformation, team dynamics, and understanding children's’ age group dynamics and contexts.

-• Facilitating the learning journey for groups and individuals, starting with the Animators Development Workshop (5 days), then Hawle w Hawalaye (HwH) Activities Workshop (3 days), and shadowing the teams implementing HwH to support them.
+• Facilitating the learning journey for groups, starting with the Animators Development Workshop (5 days), then HwH Activities Workshop (3 days), and shadowing the teams implementing HwH to support them.